smapiot/piral/docs/tutorials/18-authentication.md

 So far we've seen that using a plugin such as `piral-adal`, `piral-oidc`, or others makes sense to reduce boilerplate code and obtain a nice additional Pilet API function.

 Sometimes, however, we already want digested user information.
 Here, Piral struggles to provide a generic solution that "just works".
-Piral cannot possibly know how your backend or user structure looks like.
+Piral cannot possibly know what your backend or user structure looks like.
 Instead, Piral assumes that this information is provided somehow.

 `piral-auth` is an optional plugin that solves exactly that.
 What this plugin adds to the Pilet API is a `getUser` function.
 The information returned from this function is set in the Piral instance.